I participated in an Ambassador program on behalf of Influence Central for Pernix Therapeutics.

 Exercising earlier in the day strengthens you cicadian rhythm.
 This in turn brings on sleepiness at night.

-Take a warm bath, put on your comfy pajamas, curl up with a good book.
+Put on your comfy pajamas, curl up with a good book.
 All of these activities can signal your body that it is time to wind down and prepare for sleep.

 An hour before bedtime shut off or put away all of your electronic devices.
 The LED lights in our phones and tablets activate our brain, keeping it from going to sleep and staying asleep.